Parkgate, Cheshire

-Parkgate /pɑːkˈgeɪt/ is a village in the civil parish of Neston, on the Wirral Peninsula in Cheshire, England.
-It lies on the banks of the River Dee, adjoining 100 km2 of salt marsh.
-Parkgate forms part of the Neston built up area as defined by the Office for National Statistics.
-One of the electoral wards of Cheshire West and Chester is named after Parkgate; the ward had a population of 4,972 at the 2021 census.
+Parkgate /pɑːkˈgeɪt/ is a village in the civil parish of Neston, on the Wirral Peninsula, in Cheshire, England.
+It lies on the banks of the river Dee, adjoining 100 km2 of salt marsh.
+Parkgate forms part of the Neston built-up area, as defined by the Office for National Statistics.
+One of the electoral wards of Cheshire West and Chester is named after Parkgate, which had a population of 4,972 at the 2021 census.

 History

 Parkgate was an important port from the start of the 18th century, in particular as an embarkation point for Ireland.
-The River Dee, which was a shipping route to the Roman city of Deva (Chester), had partly silted up by AD 383, creating a need for a port further downstream.
-Quays were built, first at Burton and later near the small town of Neston, but further silting required yet another re-siting slightly further downstream near the gate of Neston's hunting park.
+The Dee, which was a shipping route to the Roman city of Deva (Chester), had partly silted up by AD 383, creating a need for a port further downstream.
+Quays were built, first at Burton and later near the small town of Neston, but further silting required yet another resiting slightly further downstream near the gate of Neston's hunting park.
 Hence the settlement of Parkgate was born.